stianloader/Starloader/README.md

 ## Building

+<b>Due to how the the people over at Sponge compile their module-infos,
+  building SLL requires Java 16 or higher.
+Running SLL works with Java 11 and beyond regardless.</b>

-The project can be built via gradle and a JDK 11 or higher.
+The project can be built via gradle and a JDK 16 or higher.
 This can be easily done via `./gradlew shadowJar` on most systems.
 The built jar is located in the build/libs folder, and should have a "-all" suffix, if that isn't the case you might have not built that shadowjar, which